TheProfitPilgrim/MF_research_app/reports/sim1.md

 [Link to try out](https://mfproject.streamlit.app/ss_1)

+Data :

+Tldr; 🥱😴 :
+1. For rebalancing frequency, either No rebalancing or Annual rebalancing give the best portfolio returns
+2. Number of funds in the portfolio doesn't really seem to affect the portfolio returns that much
+3. For track record,

 ### Goals and assumptions :
 * Test a selection system based on 2 parameters :
   1. The fund's all time (from the earliest available [data](https://github.com/TheProfitPilgrim/MF_Backtest_app/tree/main/Data/Input) for each fund) cumulative outperformance vs the Nifty 50.